 Bridget Terry Long

-Professor of Education and Economics, Harvard University Graduate School of Education, Cambridge, Massachusetts
+Academic Dean and the Xander Professor of Education, Harvard University Graduate School of Education, Cambridge, Massachusetts

-Margaret R. (Peggy) McLeod serves as a consultant to national advocacy and professional organizations, universities, states, and school districts on issues related to the education of English language learners, immigrant youth and English language learners with disabilities.
+Margaret R. (Peggy) McLeod is Deputy Vice President for Education and Workforce Development at the National Council of La Raza (NCLR).
 Dr. McLeod served as Executive Director of Student Services in the Alexandria (VA) City Public Schools.
 She served as Assistant Superintendent for special education in the District of Columbia (DC) Office of the State Superintendent of Education.
 She has also served as State Title III Director, Director of the Office of Bilingual Education, Title VII Coordinator, bilingual program developer, and ESL teacher in the District.
 She worked at the U.S. Department of Education's Office of Special Education and Rehabilitative Services from 1995–2001.
 In her native Puerto Rico, she taught in two Montessori schools and owned a center that provided afterschool services to students with disabilities.
 Dr. McLeod holds a B.A. in economics from the University of Puerto Rico, an M.A. in Special Education from New York University, and an Ed.D. in Bilingual Special Education Leadership from the George Washington University.

 Judith D. Singer, Ph.D.